 The Center is currently seeking to expand this model to other collections, and is also seeking to encourage the study of unpublished documents by supporting Penn Libraries in its efforts to make its Judaica-related collections freely accessible online.

-About the SIMS-Katz Partnership
+The SIMS-Katz Partnership

 In 2015, the Schoenberg Institute for Manuscript Studies (SIMS) and the Herbert D. Katz Center for Advanced Judaic Studies created an invitational fellowship, funded in part by the David B. Ruderman Visiting Scholar fund, that allows us to bring a scholar of pre- and early modern Jewish studies to the University of Pennsylvania each year to use our manuscript collections for research.
 Fellows are paired with a manuscript or group of manuscripts, selected in conversation with the committee.
 The result, we hope, is an enriched understanding of the significance of the manuscript(s) to Jewish studies and an opportunity for the scholar to engage with these unique artifacts of our intellectual heritage in a direct and meaningful way.